Housing opens doors to recovery

 - New Seasons in Tahlequah

 Tenant income determines the amount of rent.
 Utilities are included.

-The LIFE and Berry Creek transitional living apartments in Tulsa offer fixed rent, including utilities, for up to two years.
+The Berry Creek and Saville transitional living apartments in Tulsa offer fixed rent, including utilities, for up to two years.
 Residents receive education on developing a budget, housekeeping, personal hygiene, medication and illness management, and personal safety.